-Now, the probabilities can differ in at most 3 places v.i.z $l$, $l_{na}$ and $l_{nb}$.
-Let $r_1$ be the sequence with symbol $a$ and $r_2$ be the sequence with symbol $b$.
+It is easy to see that the probabilities can differ in at most 3 places viz., $l$, $l_{na}$ and $l_{nb}$ (probabilities for $l_{pa}$ and $l_{pb}$ depend on the previous access and hence do not change).
 To make the equations crisp, we define the following extension to the Kronecker delta function,